AlexandruDanielBarbu/League-of-Warriors/README.md

 I have added `achievements`, used the `singleton pattern` for the `Game` class changed the logic of the map printing methode and altered the logic of the `stats`, `mana cost`, `getDamage` and so on...

+The player spawns at position `(0,0)` and the portal at position `(width, length)`.
+I wanted the player to be forced to explore the entire map for sanctuaries before reaching the end.